Jan Lammers: Prototypes

 Lammers embarks on a new era of sportscar success in 2001 when he rekindles his ties with Japanese manufacturer Dome to race their Judd-engined S101, entering it in the new FIA Sportscar Championship and the Le Mans 24 Hours with young Dutch-born but Belgian-licensed Val Hillebrand as his teammate.
 For Le Mans, the Dutchman offers small segments of bodywork to small, private sponsors, giving the car the look of a driving chequered flag.
 A contribution of 2200 euros is enough to become a Racing for Holland sponsor.
 Lammers and Hillebrand dominate the final round of the championship before going into the new season as clear favourites, while placing themselves amongst the Audis at Le Mans.
-With three wins and five podiums Lammers and Hillebrand indeed take the 2002 title in the leading SR1 class, before doubling up in 2003, again with three wins and five podiums.
+With three wins and five podiums, Lammers and Hillebrand won the 2002 title in the leading SR1 class, before doubling up in 2003, again with three wins and five podiums.
 Meanwhile in 2002, Lammers races the Crawford SSC2K at Daytona and joins Champion for Sebring to take third in their Audi R8.

-When the FIA Sportscar Championship collapses after 2003, the Dome continues at Le Mans, where Lammers takes seventh in 2004 along with Elton Julian and countryman John Bosch, the trio copying the result in 2005.
-In the meantime, the Dutchman guests at Doran-Lista to take fourth in the 2004 Daytona 24 Hours and with Dyson Racing at Sebring and the Petit Le Mans, finishing third in the latter.
-In the 2005 Daytona 24 Hours, Lammers steps into the Howard-Boss Motorsports Crawford DP03 to claim another US podium with third.
-Rejoining them for 2006, their second cooperation gains no results.
+When the FIA Sportscar Championship collapses after 2003, the Dome continues at Le Mans, where Lammers took seventh in 2004 along with Elton Julian and countryman John Bosch, the trio copying the result in 2005.
+In the meantime, the Dutchman guested at Doran-Lista to take fourth in the 2004 Daytona 24 Hours and with Dyson Racing at Sebring and the Petit Le Mans, finishing third in the latter.
+In the 2005 Daytona 24 Hours, Lammers stepped into the Howard-Boss Motorsports Crawford DP03 to claim another US podium with third.
+Rejoining them for 2006, their second cooperation gained no results.